liaoshixian123tv/linebot/README.md

 linebot exercise will receive the message from the webhook and save the message to database.
 It also offer a restful api which can get message from database.

 ## Preparation
-* MongoDB need to executed
+* MongoDB need to be executed
-* config need to complete
+* config need to be completed
 * ngork

 ## Run the code